billiegoatin/BNOTES/toolbox.md

 ## Linux Goodies!

-### create a copy of /bin/sh shell to the tmp directory and call it backdoor
+#### create a copy of /bin/sh shell to the tmp directory and call it backdoor

 `cp /bin/sh /tmp/backdoor`

-### want this file to execute as root so chmod it
+#### want this file to execute as root so chmod it

 `chmod 4111 /tmp/backdoor`

-### file should be red and look at the permissions they will have the SUID bit set
+#### file should be red and look at the permissions they will have the SUID bit set

 `ls -l backdoor`

-### /bin/sh binary attempts to stop people from gaining root access from a SETUID binary; override this setting by adding a -p option
+#### /bin/sh binary attempts to stop people from gaining root access from a SETUID binary; override this setting by adding a -p option

 `./backdoor -p`

-### find look for SUID root files on the system in the tmp directory by running this
+#### find look for SUID root files on the system in the tmp directory by running this

 `find /tmp -uid 0 -perm -4000 -print`

-### find other SUID root files on the system
+#### find other SUID root files on the system

 `find /bin -uid 0 -perm -4000 -print`

-### create a newwork listening process and unlink the executable associated with it
+#### create a network listening process and unlink the executable associated with it

 `cp /bin/nc /tmp/nc`

-### delete a user account
+#### delete a user account

 `userdel -rf <UserAccountName>`

-### check to see if you deleted said account (UID 0 because if we are adding accounts they are root, baby ;) )
+#### check to see if you deleted said account (UID 0 because if we are adding accounts they are root, baby ;) )

 `grep :0: /etc/passwd`